beyarkay/masters-thesis/src/05_results.md

 other methods in the literature, while the later represents state of the art, in terms of gesture detection _and_ classification.

-> Hi Boyd
->
-> I know I had pushed you to do a thorough analysis of the hyperparameters, but
-> now you need to summarize it a lot.
-A 70 page result chapter is too large.
-> Please review my comments and try to reduce your results chapter to 35-40
-> pages at most.
->
-> Put sufficient hyperparameter ranges in tables.
-Focus on why these
-> hyperparameters are important.
-Put one or two graphs to support those
-> hyperparameters.
-For most classifiers keep to one model (the 5, 50 or 51) to
-> discuss the hyperparameters preferably one that is working.
-Just say similar
-> obs can be made for the other models.
-Only when you see stark difference hone
-> in on that.  keep the conf matrices for all models as you have done.
->
-> I know it can feel frustrating, but now that you have a very good
-> understanding of the hyperparameters you need to present this in a very
-> succinct way.
-Use as little text as possible to convey what you want to say.
-> It is simply too long.....
-I said many times put in appendix, but really
-> think if you should add it to an appendix or just drop it....
-I do not think
-> this will take you long to do though....
-You are very close now...

-- TODO: Long and short captions for figures and tables
 - TODO: Fit figures into margins
 -->